2022–23 NHL season: National

-This is the ninth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
-This includes Sportnet's sub-licensing agreements to air Saturday Hockey Night in Canada games on CBC Television and French-language broadcasts on TVA Sports.
-Sportsnet has discontinued the Hometown Hockey format for its Monday-night national games and replaced it with Rogers Monday Night Hockey.
-The schedule includes two special Friday editions of Hockey Night in Canada on January 13 and 27, and the Hockey Day in Canada games on January 21.
+This was the ninth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
+This included Sportnet's sub-licensing agreements airing Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports.
+Sportsnet discontinued the Hometown Hockey format for its Monday-night national games and replaced it with Rogers Monday Night Hockey.
+Sportsnet's schedule included two special Friday editions of HNIC on January 13 and 27, and the Hockey Day in Canada games on January 21.
+Saturday HNIC games aired across CBC, one or more of the four Sportsnet feeds, Sportsnet One, Sportsnet 360, or Citytv; decisions on network assignments were made on a week-by-week basis, and select HNIC games were simulcast on multiple networks.

-NHL Live, the digital streaming package for both national and out-of-market games, has been discontinued.
-Out-of-market games now stream exclusively on Sportsnet Now Premium, albeit with reduced functionality with no home/away or radio broadcast features available.
+NHL Live, the digital streaming package for both national and out-of-market games, was discontinued.
+Out-of-market games were now streamed exclusively on Sportsnet Now Premium, albeit with reduced functionality with no home/away or radio broadcast features available.

-This follows the league's trend of moving out-of-market streaming rights directly onto a media partner's platform, after the previous season when ESPN+ took over the U.S. rights from the league's in-house NHL.tv.
+This followed the league's trend of moving out-of-market streaming rights directly onto a media partner's platform, after the previous season when ESPN+ took over the U.S. rights from the league's in-house NHL.tv.